TigrinyaNLP/TigrinyaNLP.github.io/docs/Spelling Checker/deploy.md

 languageClasses=org.languagetool.language.Tigre

 ```
-Optionally, it is possible to attache database connection, if you want to allow personal dictionary based on user name and apikey.
+Optionally, it is possible to attach database connection, if you want to allow personal dictionary based on user name and apikey.
 To do this create a file languagetool.config with the following properties for MySQL based database and add  '--config languagetool.config' at the end of the java process

 ```
 maxTextLength=20000